Massimo Ciavarro

 Massimo Ciavarro (born 7 November 1957) is an Italian actor and television personality.

-Life and career
+Biography

 Born in Rome, Ciavarro started his career in 1972, as a fotoromanzi actor.
 He made his film debut in 1976, in the commedia sexy all'italiana Sorbola...che romagnola!, and was the star of a series of romantic comedy teen films in the first half of the 1980s.
 Since the 2000s he has focused his activities on television, appearing in TV series and on several reality shows, notably the sixth edition of L'Isola dei Famosi.

+Personal life

-He was married for several years to the actress Eleonora Giorgi.
+He was married to actress Eleonora Giorgi from 1993 to 1996.
+They had a son, Paolo (born 1991).